codeHorasan/Java/README.md

 # Java
-A guide for you to improve your Java skills
+A Thread exercise with Java